tehmoon/estools/README.md

 Because we all need a `tail -f` on elasticsearch logs.

-For now it only gets the `message` field from the source elasticseach message.
-I also plan to add some kind of configuration to save queries easier.
+It uses the Go template package from `text/template` which means you can create powerful template to customize the output from the JSON response of Elasticsearch.

+I'm planing to port a query filter engine that needs dusting for you to be able to save all the queries you saved.

 It also sort on the field `@timestamp` only.